catseye/Feedmark/README.markdown

 Feedmark
 ========

-*Version 0.0, very much work-in-progress and subject to change*
+*Version 0.1.
+Subject to change in backwards-incompatible ways without notice.*

 Feedmark is a format for embedding entities in Markdown files with accompanying metadata in a way which is both human-readable and